 - 1.1 Expanding subregion designees.
-The Coordinator and Council members will work to expand participation in subregional meetings and events by revisiting the list of appointed designees and extending formal invitations to newly appointed members of Planning Boards and Boards of Selectmen. - 1.2 Outreach and engagement in the subregion.
+The Coordinators and Council members will work to expand participation in subregional meetings and events by revisiting the list of appointed designees and extending formal invitations to newly appointed members of Planning Boards and Select Boards. - 1.2 Outreach and engagement in the subregion.
 The NSPC mailing list will continue to be broadened to include non-municipal representatives from non-profit, business, environmental, housing, education, and other community groups.
-To accomplish this, the Coordinator will work with MAPC Community Engagement staff to engage and maintain existing relationships as well as conduct targeted outreach to new contacts before each meeting, forum, or workshop to increase overall meeting attendance.
-The Coordinator will also draw on the resources of the Data Services department to better understand the demographics and other data points about the subregion.
-The subregional coordinator will also work with member municipalities this year to identify needs for specific planning assistance.
-Once these needs are identified, the coordinator will arrange for MAPC staff with expertise in these topic areas to visit each municipality, meet with key municipal staff, and discuss technical assistance opportunities.
+To accomplish this, the Coordinators will work with MAPC Community Engagement staff to engage and maintain existing relationships as well as conduct targeted outreach to new contacts before each meeting, forum, or workshop to increase overall meeting attendance.
+The Coordinators will also draw on the resources of the Data Services department to better understand the demographics and other data points about the subregion.
+The subregional coordinators will also work with member municipalities this year to identify needs for specific planning assistance.
+Once these needs are identified, the coordinator will arrange for MAPC staff with expertise in these topic areas to meet with key municipal staff and discuss technical assistance opportunities.